joonarafael/ohte/documentation/user_manual.md

 #### **Print to Console...**

-Wide selection of different *game file paths*, *critical directories* and *statistics files* to get printed out to console for debugging purposes.
+Wide selection of different software *file paths*, *critical directories* and *statistics files* to get printed out to console for debugging purposes.

 #### **Retry Flag Import...**